Trade wars, Trump tariffs and protectionism explained

 They could affect people around the world - especially since China has retaliated.

 The world's second-largest economy has taxed US agricultural and industrial products, from soybeans, pork and cotton to aeroplanes, cars and steel pipes.
+It has also pledged to take "necessary countermeasures" over Trump's latest proposed tariffs.

 In theory, China could also tax US tech companies like Apple.
 That would hit the tech giant, and it could be forced to raise its prices to compensate.